Skip to main content

 Does Minnesota have a state coffee cart license?

 Yes.
-The Food Cart License is issued by the Minnesota Department of Agriculture, except in delegated cities like Minneapolis and St. Paul, which license directly.
+A cart that brews and serves drinks is licensed as a mobile food unit by the Minnesota Department of Health, except in delegated cities like Minneapolis and St. Paul, which license directly.
+The Minnesota Department of Agriculture only licenses carts that sell prepackaged goods.

 Is the $15 Minnesota food cart license real?

-Yes, but it applies only to prepackaged-only operations.
-A coffee cart that brews and steams falls into the higher prepared-food tier and pays closer to $100 to $200 per year.
+Yes, but it applies only to prepackaged-only operations licensed through the Department of Agriculture.
+A coffee cart that brews and steams falls into the higher prepared-food tier under MDH and pays closer to $100 to $200 per year.

 How long does Minnesota food cart licensing take?

-Do I apply to MDA or to my city in Minneapolis?
+Do I apply to the state or to my city in Minneapolis?

 Minneapolis is a delegated city, so you apply to the Minneapolis Health Department directly.
 The same is true for St. Paul, Bloomington, Edina, and several other Twin Cities suburbs.